brentonbaker/callHawk/README.md

 # callHawk

 ## Overview
-callHawk is a rudimentary, web application that displays Microsoft Teams direct routing call records for defined users.
+callHawk is a light-weight tool to provide on-demand access to call records for defined users of Microsoft Teams with direct routing.
-This is useful when people/teams need to access call records for a subset of people in an organisation.
+This is useful when people-managers need access to call records for a subset of operators in an organisation.

-callHawk would typically sit behind a reverse-proxy providing auth.
+callHawk would typically sit behind a reverse-proxy providing auth and TLS.

 ## Requirements